suatbayir1/i-delta/README.md

     └── scripts
 ```

 There are constant values used in the project in the **config** folder.
+In the config folder, there are properties and response messages that should be present in requests to the API.
+In addition, confidential information such as passwords are kept here.

 ## UI